Aberdeen railway station: Facilities

-There is a staffed travel centre providing ticket office and information facilities (e.g. timetables), although it is not open in the late evening and closes before the last trains have departed.
+There is a staffed travel centre providing ticket office and information facilities (e.g. timetables).
 There are also automatic ticket machines outside this office and in the main concourse.
 Tickets purchased in advance (e.g. on the internet) can be collected from any of these machines.
-The entrance to the ScotRail first-class lounge is located inside the ticket office.
+The entrance to the ScotRail first-class lounge is located above the ticket office (travel centre).
 Luggage trolleys are provided for travellers with baggage and a left-luggage facility is available with access from the front forecourt of the station.
+There is step-free access to all platforms from the bridge.
+There are also two sets of toilets near the main entrance, as well as payphones and an excess fares office.

 A waiting room is available on the main concourse, as is a branch of WHSmith selling books, magazines, stationery and confectionery.
-There is also a pub and café.
+There is also a pub and cafe.
 A wide range of other shopping and eating facilities are located in the Union Square complex which can be accessed directly through the concourse and is integrated with the station building.
-These include Boots, Costa Coffee, Starbucks, Marks & Spencer Simply Food and a range of other shops and restaurants.
-Unlike the travel centre, facilities at Union Square open late into the evening and also include ATM machines, through-access to the city's bus station, and a hotel operated by Jurys Inn.
-The original Station Hotel (now privately operated) as formerly operated by the Great North of Scotland Railway is open and located on Guild Street directly opposite the station.

-There are toilet facilities accessible from the concourse, in addition to toilet facilities in the café (free to customers), on most trains (free to passengers) and in Union Square.

-Medium-term parking is available in the adjoining College Street Car Park (with access only from College Street) and there are also a small number of free spaces which offer parking for 20 minutes only in a separate section of the car park inside the station itself.
-Taxis are available from a stand within the station concourse.

 Passenger volume

+The main origin or destination station for journeys to or from Aberdeen in the 2022–23 period was Edinburgh, making up 216,214 of the 1,961,414 journeys (13.3%).

 The statistics cover twelve month periods that start in April.